-The route in its entirety is about 1,350-km or 840 miles long and takes you around the world famous Georgain Bay showing off some of the most impressive locations in all of Ontario.
-From cyrstal clear waters, to breathtaking lock out spots this road trip has it all and with the addition of fall colours it cannot be rivalled.
+The entire route is about 1,350-km (840 miles) long and leads you around Georgian Bay showcasing some of the most impressive locations in Ontario.
+From crystal clear waters, to breathtaking lookout spots this road trip has it all and with the addition of fall colours it cannot be rivalled.

-Below is a very useful interactive map created by Go Tour Ontario which does a fantastic job of highlighting the route as well as marking popular stops including places to stop for food, gas, as well as provincial parks along the way.
+Below is a very useful interactive map created by Go Tour Ontario, highlighting both the route as well as the many popular places to stop for food, gas, and provincial parks along the way.

 This road trip has a very unique start which includes both covering the land and the water.
-Starting in Southern Ontario make your way along the Bruce Penninsula to Tobermory where you catch the MS Chi-Cheemaun Passenger Ferry and arrive at South Baymouth on Manitoulin Island.
+From Southern Ontario make your way along the Bruce Peninsula to Tobermory where you board the MS Chi-Cheemaun Passenger Ferry and arrive at South Baymouth on Manitoulin Island.

-Once you arrive on the world's largest freshwater island there is plenty to do with incredible beaches, hiking trails and restaurants within minutes of touching down.
-The Island is home to some awesome breweries including Manitoulin Brewing Co and Split Rail Brewing Co.
-Both of which are awesome local business who are growing fast and we definitley recommend checking them out.
+Once you arrive on the world's largest freshwater island there are plenty if incredible beaches, hiking trails and restaurants within minutes of touching down.
+The Island is home to several local craft breweries including Manitoulin Brewing Co and Split Rail Brewing Co.
+Both offer some awesome local brews and we highly recommend checking them out.
 Remember don't drink and drive and have a designated driver..

 Once you are on the Island it is an easy drive to the biggest city in Northern Ontario and home to the iconic big nickel.
 The City of Greater Sudbury is full of things to do with a thriving downtown core and immersive outdoor activities minutes outside of the city.